 - To teach students how to write and express their ideas and arguments clearly and persuasively.

-- To teach students how to complete a scholarly writing in philosophy.
+- To teach students how to successfully complete scholarly writings in philosophy.

-- To teach student to view issues from multifarious perspectives.
+- To teach students to view issues from multifarious perspectives.

-- To identify the major philosophers of the Western philosophical tradition and their corresponding philosophical view, doctrines, and theories
+- To identify the major philosophers of the Western and non-Western philosophical tradition and their corresponding philosophical views, doctrines, and theories.

-- To identify what makes for a sound and cogent argument
+- To identify fallacious arguments, and sound and cogent arguments.

 - To accurately describe and critically analyze chief doctrines, theories, and ideas of the great philosophers of the past and present in detail.